flipsewtf/Tumblr/README.md

 - **Themes:** full tumblr themes for your tumblr blog.

 ## Copyright
-All themes distributed by Mournstera are under the Creative Commons Attribution-NoDerivatives 4.0 International license.
+All themes distributed by Mournstera are under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 Please see my full Terms Of Use at [mournstera.tumblr.com/themes](https://mournstera.tumblr.com/themes) before installing any of my themes.